mxstbr/mxstbr.com/pages/thoughts/regrets-at-spectrum.md

 ### Regret 4: We Did Not Talk Enough With Users

 - Went into a hole and built a shiny feature for months (e.g. WYSIWYG editing) without talking to users about their priorities
-- Ended up wasting valuable time and adding a lot of unnessary tech debt
+- Ended up wasting valuable time and adding a lot of unnecessary tech debt

 <Lesson
   title="Lesson 5"